TL;DR

 | Category | Developer Tools | Developer Tools |

-kitty is a scriptable, GPU-based terminal emulator created by Kovid Goyal, written in a combination of C and Python.
-It was one of the first terminals to popularize the use of the GPU for rendering text, offloading work from the CPU to achieve incredibly smooth scrolling and low latency. kitty is designed with a philosophy of simplicity and extensibility; it uses a straightforward configuration file but allows users to write 'Kittens'—small Python programs—to extend functionality, such as displaying images (via its robust ICAT protocol), selecting Unicode characters, or managing broadcast input. kitty natively supports tabs and tiling layouts but famously eschews a built-in persistence multiplexer, arguing that such complexity belongs in a separate process like tmux or a shell integration.
-As of 2026, kitty remains widely regarded as the fastest terminal emulator available on macOS and Linux, favored by users who prioritize responsiveness above all else.
+kitty is a scriptable, GPU-based terminal emulator created by Kovid Goyal, written in a combination of C, Python, and Go.
+It was one of the first terminals to popularize the use of the GPU for rendering text, offloading work from the CPU to achieve incredibly smooth scrolling and low latency. kitty is designed with a philosophy of simplicity and extensibility; it uses a straightforward configuration file but allows users to write 'Kittens'—small Python programs—to extend functionality, such as displaying images (via its solid ICAT protocol), selecting Unicode characters, or managing broadcast input. kitty natively supports tabs and tiling layouts.
+Now at version 0.46.2 with active development through 2026, kitty remains widely regarded as the fastest and most actively maintained terminal emulator available on macOS and Linux, favored by users who prioritize responsiveness and ongoing improvements.

 Verdict: WezTerm's Lua configuration offers dynamic logic out-of-the-box, providing a higher ceiling for customization.